 In 2002 Professor Larkins was appointed an Officer of the Order of Australia for his service to medicine and health; as an advocate for increased investment in research, as a contributor to health policy reform, and as an initiator of innovative medical programs and the provision of training opportunities for medical officers in the Oceania region.
 In the same year he was awarded the University of Melbourne Sir William Upjohn Medal for distinguished services to medicine in Australia.

-La Trobe offers courses in areas including:
+La Trobe offers courses in:

 - accounting and financial management

 - business and marketing

 CONNECTED TO INDUSTRY

 For more details visit our courses page.

 La Trobe has seven campuses across Victoria and New South Wales.
 The largest campus is located in Bundoora, just 14km from the centre of Melbourne; consistently ranked as the world’s most liveable city.

 La Trobe is an international university, with strong links to a number of overseas partner institutions.
 All local and international students are encouraged to broaden their experience by studying overseas with one of our international exchange partners.

 La Trobe offers a range of scholarships for international students for both coursework and research programs.
 For more details about scholarships offered at La Trobe, visit our scholarships page.